szymon-gniado/LiveFlock/README.md

 # Live Flock (work in progreess)

-Live Flock is an educational project aimed at honing omy skills in web development using Next.js, implementing RESTful APIs with Spring and connecting it with relational database.
+Live Flock is an educational project aimed at honing my skills in web development using Next.js, implementing RESTful APIs with Spring and connecting it with relational database.
 In this project, I create a social media and streaming platform.

 ## Project Overview